BryanAustinS/FWE-SS-25-1123137/README.md

 ### How to get the API Key
 1. Go to unsplash.com
 2. Log in or create a new account
-3. Click the burger menu on the right side and click Developers/API or go to unsplash.com/developers
+3. Click the burger menu on the right side, then click Developers/API OR directly go to unsplash.com/developers
 4. Open "Your apps"
 5. Click "New Application" and accept the API Use and Guidelines
 6. Write in your application name and description
    Example:
-    FWE Trip Planning App
+   - App name: FWE Trip Planning App

-    An app to plan trip
+   - Description: An app to plan trip
-7. Scroll down and copy both Access Key and Secret Key
+7. At the bottom of the page, copy both Access Key and Secret Key
-8. Back in the IDE, create a new .env file in root and paste in the API Keys like this:
+8. In the IDE, create a new .env file in root and paste in the API Keys like this:
    ```bash
     UNSPLASH_ACCESS_KEY="ACCESS_KEY"
     UNSPLASH_SECRET_KEY="SECRET_KEY"